llordrain/basewars_public/README.md

 > [!IMPORTANT]
-> There's a lot of stuff in the gamemode that i haven't touched in years (So they're probable shit) and i'm also not consistent at all
+> There's a lot of stuff in the gamemode that i haven't touched in years (So they're probable shit) and i'm also not consistent at all.
+Everything works with **UserGroups** for now

 # Configuration of the gamemode